 Since Aug.
-25, 2017, more than 740,000 people from Myanmar have fled to Bangladesh because of extreme violence in northern part of Rakhine state on the country’s western Bay of Bengal coast.
+25, 2017, more than 740,000 people from Myanmar have fled to Bangladesh because of extreme violence in the northern part of Rakhine State on the country’s western Bay of Bengal coast.
 Most of the refugees identify as Rohingya, a Muslim minority ethnic group in predominantly Buddhist Myanmar.
 Flooding into camps near the town of Cox’s Bazar, they joined more than 200,000 people who fled to Bangladesh years earlier.
 About 55% of Rohingya refugees are children.

 Bring hope to refugee children.

 1948: After Burma’s independence from British rule, a Muslim rebellion erupts in Rakhine State, with people demanding equal rights and an autonomous area.
 The rebellion is eventually defeated.

 1962: Military rule begins in Burma.